 Businesses realize that to be more successful they need to have certain capabilities; enterprise scale, collaboration, and social capabilities.
 With Office 365, what Microsoft has tried to do is simplify the common problems of administration and management of SharePoint.

-Remember that SharePoint Online is a tenant running on a multitenant server.
-With SharePoint On-Premises, you can concentrate on managing this alone.
+Remember that SharePoint Online is a tenant running on a multi-tenant server.
+With SharePoint on-prem, you can concentrate on managing this alone.

 Time to focus on some of the options and decisions you'll potentially face when deciding which solution is right for you.

-There's a lot to think about with regards to the infrastructure for SharePoint 2016 On-Premises, as you might expect.
-As has been a theme throughout this post, SharePoint Server 2016 requires an On-Premises server and an IT team to maintain it with regular updates and patches.
+There's a lot to think about with regards to the infrastructure for SharePoint on-premises, as you might expect.
+As has been a theme throughout this post, SharePoint Server requires an on-premises server and an IT team to maintain it with regular updates and patches.

 But perhaps it’s worth getting a little more technical and seeing what this infrastructure requirement means in real terms.

-To use SharePoint 2016 On-Prem, you'll need to meet the following requirements (full details here):
+To use SharePoint on-prem, you'll need to meet the following requirements (full details here):

 - Windows Server 2012 R2